WolfgangOfner/ProgrammingWithWolfgangWebsite/_posts/2020-12-21-automatically-version-docker-container.md

   </p>
 </div>

-This extension automatically installs Git and then calculates the semantic version.
-The calculated version gets set in many different variations in different variables.
+This extension calculates the version sets it in many different variations in different variables.
 On the following screenshot, you can see all available variables and how their values look like:

 <div class="col-12 col-sm-10 aligncenter">
   <a href="/assets/img/posts/2020/12/Available-variables-with-GitTools.jpg"><img loading="lazy" src="/assets/img/posts/2020/12/Available-variables-with-GitTools.jpg" alt="Available variables with GitTools" /></a>